-Mesoscale structures are supposed to affect the distribution and behaviour of intermediate and upper trophic levels.
-Acoustic surveys of micronekton (i.e. small swimming pelagic organisms preyed upon by marine top predators) indicated potential relationships with mesoscale eddies (Sabarros et al., 2009; Drazen et al., 2011; Godo et al, 2012).
-In turn, the influence of mesoscale structures on forage fauna impacts the presence and catchability of marine top predators (Domokos et al., 2007; Tew-Kai and Marsac, 2010), and the behaviour of seabirds (Nel et al., 2001; Weimerskirch et al., 2004; Tew-Kai and Marsac, 2010) and sea turtles (e.g. Polovina et al, 2004; Luschi et al., 2006).
+2006).
 Few programmes have considered the "entire food web", however, from the physical driving forces to the lower and intermediate trophic levels, to the upper predators at the top of the food chain.
-A joint research initiative was therefore developed between France and South Africa, with the name of MESOBIO (Influence of mesoscale dynamics on biological productivity at multiple trophic levels in the Mozambique Channel).
+A joint research initiative was therefore developed between France and South Africa, with the name of MESOBIO (Influence of mesoscale dynamics on biological productivity at multiple trophic levels in the Mozambique Channel.).
 This programme focussed on mesoscale eddies as ecosystem structuring features in the Channel (Fig. 2).
-New observations at sea (two cruises in 2009 and 2010) complemented previous work within the French ECOTEM programme (Ecologie Trophique en Environnement Marin, 2002-2004), the South African ACEP programme (African Coelacanth Ecosystem Project) with "eddy cruises" in 2005 and 2007, and the more recent ASCLME programme (Agulhas and Somali Currents Large Marine Ecosystem) where a cruises were staged in 2008 and 2009.
+New observations at sea (two cruises in 2009 and 2010) complemented previous work within the French ECOTEM programme (Ecologie Trophique en Environnement Marin, 2002-2004), the South African ACEP programme (African Coelacanth Ecosystem Project) with "eddy cruises" in 2005 and 2007, and the more recent ASCLME programme (Agulhas and Somali Currents Large Marine Ecosystem) where cruises were staged in 2008 and 2009.

-This suite of seventeen articles focussed on the different scientific components of the MESOBIO programme.
-The objective in this introductory article is to (1) to summarize the current knowledge for each discipline and the impact of mesoscale activity on the trophic compartments, (2) present a synopsis of research cruise activities, and (3) summarize the objectives of the research undertaken within MESOBIO.
-The final article summarizes the major results of the programme and also proposes new avenues of research to expand our knowledge of the functioning of the ecosystem in the Mozambique Channel.
+This suite of 17 articles focussed on the different scientific components of the MESOBIO programme.
+The objective in this introductory article is to (1) to summarise the current knowledge for each discipline and the impact of mesoscale activity on the trophic compartments, (2) present a synopsis of research cruise activities, and (3) summarise the objectives of the research undertaken within MESOBIO.
+The final article of this suite summarises the major results of the programme and also proposes new avenues of research to expand our knowledge of the functioning of the ecosystem in the Mozambique Channel.
 One paper in this suite does not result directly from MESOBIO activities, namely the article by Pripp et al., but it naturally fitted with the objectives of the programme.